2018 Louth Senior Football Championship

 The 2018 Louth Senior Football Championship was the 125th edition of the Louth GAA's premier club Gaelic football tournament for senior graded teams in County Louth, Ireland.
 The tournament consisted of 12 teams, with the winner going on to represent Louth in the Leinster Senior Club Football Championship.
 The championship started with a group stage and then progressed to a knock out stage.
-The draw for the group stages of the championship was made on 8 March 2018.
+The draw for the group stages was made on 8 March 2018.

-Newtown Blues were the defending champions after they defeated the Dundalk Gaels in the previous year's final.
-This was O'Connell's return to the senior grade after claiming the 2017 Louth Intermediate Football Championship title, making a straight bounce back to the top flight after they were relegated to the I.F.C. in 2016.
+Newtown Blues were the defending champions after defeating Dundalk Gaels in the previous year's final.
+This was the return of O'Connell's to the senior grade after claiming the 2017 Louth Intermediate Football Championship title, making a straight bounce back to the top flight after they were relegated to the I.F.C. in 2016.

 Team changes

-The following teams have changed division since the 2017 championship season.
+The following teams changed division since the 2017 championship season.